mozilla/experimenter-docs/docs/jetstream/configuration.md

 friendly_name = 'Example config'
 description = 'Example outcome snippet'

+# parameters definition
+[parameters.id]
+friendly_name = "Experiment ID"
+description = "ID of the experiment we want to track" default = "0"  # this will be the default value if not overwritten in an external config distinct_by_branch = false  # if set to true, ensure to specify `branch_name` for each value

 [metrics.total_amazon_search_count]
 select_expression = "SUM(CASE WHEN engine like 'amazon%' then sap else 0 end)"
 data_source = "search_clients_engines_sources_daily"